llm-bible/llm-bible.github.io/_publications/karmakar2021what.markdown

 citations: 46
 bibkey: karmakar2021what
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2108.11308'}]
-tags: [Transformer, BERT, Efficiency and Optimization]
+tags: [BERT, Transformer, Efficiency and Optimization]
 ---
 Pre-trained models of code built on the transformer architecture have performed well on software engineering (SE) tasks such as predictive code